Monad (functional programming): An example: Maybe

-These are the 3 things necessary to form a monad.
-Other monads may embody different logical processes, and some may have additional properties, but all of them will have these three similar components.
+These are the 3 things needed to form a monad.
+Other monads may embody different logical processes, and some may have added properties, but all of them will have these three similar components.

 Definition

 The more common definition for a monad in functional programming, used in the above example, is actually based on a Kleisli triple ⟨T, η, μ⟩ rather than category theory's standard definition.
 The two constructs turn out to be mathematically equivalent, however, so either definition will yield a valid monad.
 Given any well-defined basic types T and U, a monad consists of three parts: